 LAND TITLES - The NSW Land Titles Office was recently re-organised into five parts to make its privatisation easier.
 The new arrangement is widely blamed for landowners along the proposed M6 route not being notified about motorway plans.
 The Berejiklian government proceeded with privatisation despite a groundswell of opposition to the sale.
 This change will further damage the Liberal team's support.

 PORTS - It seems that the privatisation of ports has restrictions on competition that will prevent sensible measures to reduce truck traffic around Sydney suburbs.
 Learn more...

 POWERHOUSE MUSEUM - Many people have expressed outrage at the planned emasculation of the Powerhouse, which is to be replaced by an inferior museum near Parramatta.
 Evidently the NSW government hopes to save the seat of Parramatta with an ersatz museum, a stadium and the promise of more railways.
 We shall see.

 Other issues are simmering already.
 They include stadium re-builds (just about the only things the government doesn't want to privatise!), TAFE cutbacks, overcrowded state schools, and poor access to medical facilities for those without private insurance while billions are spent on stadiums.
-And no-one will forget the Baird backdown on greyhound racing (11 October 2016) that showed conclusively who runs the state.
-If, as announced on 15 May 2017, State Transit Authority bus services are privatised in 2018, sad experience shows that passengers could be adversely affected by pruning of services.
+And no-one will forget the Baird backdown on greyhound racing (11 October 2016) echoed by the Berejiklian $500000 prize (31 July 2018) that showed conclusively who runs the state.
+The privatisation of inner-west State Transit Authority bus services in 2018 could well see passengers adversely affected by pruning of services.
 There was another backdown - in August 2017, NSW Trustee and Guardian was made to abandon a policy of requiring surety bonds from fund managers including private managers.